Welcome to my 'About Me' page.

 by Stan Freberg, and my sister & I would act out the dialogue.

-Couple that with a steady diet of Mad Magazines, and Saturday
+Couple that with a steady diet of Mad Magazines and Saturday

-afternoons watching the latest monster movies, and you have
+afternoons at the movie theaters watching the latest monster

 As a music lover, my interests carried through